Hi,

 So I have yet another idea to speed up git annex.
 For now only for the 2nd pass of git annex sync --content --all.

-- Record the commit id only if --content --all was specified
+- Record the commit id only if every file was successfully transferred/dropped.

 git diff-tree -r --name-only <lowest recorded commit id of all remotes> git-annex